TomaszAlbertBernat/AgentTom/docs/ARCHITECTURE.md

-# Architecture
+# Architecture - Simplified for Local-First Use

-How AgentTom is built and organized.
+How AgentTom is built and organized for local-first, personal use case.

 ## 🏗️ System Overview